KruttikaBhat/KruttikaBhat/README.md

 ### Hello!
 Welcome to my Github profile.
 I'm Kruttika Bhat, an aspiring cognitive scientist.
 Still a newbie but hoping to get there one day.
 Currently I'm pursuing an M. Tech. in Computer Engineering.

-You can reach me on LinkedIn [1], Instagram and Facebook!
+You can reach me on <a href="https://www.linkedin.com/in/kruttika-bhat/">LinkedIn</a>, Instagram and Facebook!

 <!--
 **kix379/kix379** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.